A GUIDE TO WORKSHOPS (click here to open and read)

-Newbies have their own track of comfortable, non-threatening classes indicated as Level 1 & Up.
-Newbies “101” begins with tuning, proper physical techniques and chord patterns, then progresses rapidly.
+Newbies have their own track of comfortable, non-threatening classes indicated as Level 1.
+Intro to Ukulele and Newbies “101” begin with tuning, proper physical techniques and chord patterns, then progress rapidly.
 Class 102 builds upon the material taught in Class 101.
 “Strumming hand” techniques are included.
 The asking of questions is highly encouraged!

 LEVEL 2: INTERMEDIATE

 This level is for the player who has a few months to a year under his or her belt and who knows a good assortment of basic chords, including partial and full bar chords (like Bb & D7).
 You should also be comfortable strumming in more than one pattern.
 (Once you know two or more, learning more comes quickly.)

 Some classes may include picking, finger-picking and/or singing.
 So much is ahead of you in your ukulele journey!

 If you’ve played regularly for a year or more, you should fall under this level.
 You should have the ability to strum in time using a variety of patterns.
 You might do a little bit of finger picking.
 You can change chords quickly and smoothly, including bar chords.
 And you can use your pinky finger if necessary.

 Level 3 classes are moderately challenging for the ukulele player who is comfortable with his or her skills.